zeeshanok/yolo/README.md

 # yolo
-An image classifier app made with flutter and a python backend
+An image classifier app made with flutter and a python backend.

+Works on:
+✅ Windows
+✅ Web

 ## Running
-The server must be running before opening the app
+The server must be running before opening the app.

 ### To run the server:
 The packages that are needed to work are listed in `requirements.txt`.
 Run the following: